anonyknight/anonyknight.github.io/blog/python-code-quality.md

 ---
 # Python Code Quality

 Code quality is essential for software engineering.
+In Python community, Python designer generated several PEP(Python Enhancement Proposals).
+[Python Code Quality Authority](https://github.com/PyCQA) provided several tools for Python.
 Here are the details about what I've learned for this topic.
-[Python Code Quality Authority](https://github.com/PyCQA) provided several tools for Python.

 ## Python Designer's view

-Python language designer discussed all Python proposals in [PEP(Python Enhancement Proposals)](https://peps.python.org/pep-0000/).
+Python language designer discussed all Python proposals in [PEP](https://peps.python.org/pep-0000/).

 These are key PEPs related to Python code quality.